inmanta/inmanta-core/docs/install/2-install-server-with-podman-and-systemd.rst

 Log rotation
 ############

-By default, the container won't do any log rotation, to let you the choice of dealing with the logs according to your own preferences.
-We recommend that you do so by mounting a folder inside of the container at the following path: ``/var/log/inmanta``.
-This path contains all the logs of inmanta (unless you specified a different path in the config of the server).
+By default, the container won't do any log rotation, we let you the choice of dealing with the logs according to your own preferences.
+We recommend you to setup some log rotation, for example using a logrotate service running on your host.

 .. _install-postgresql-with-podman: